KeppySoftware/OmniMIDI/README.md

 ### Recommended system requirements for studio environments
 For the best experience, it's recommended to run the synthesizer on a PC with the following specifications:
-- An octa-core CPU running at 3GHz *(With AVX support)*
+- An octa-core CPU running at 3GHz
 - 32GB of RAM
-- Native Instruments Komplete Audio 6 or another dedicated ASIO-capable hardware interface
+- Realtek ALC1220 with ASIO4ALL or Native Instruments Komplete Audio 6 (or another dedicated ASIO-capable hardware interface)
 - Windows 10 Pro
 - OmniMapper and Windows Multimedia Wrapper for DAWs _(Both included in the driver's configurator, for easy installation)_